mattgraham1/FlutterCalendar/README.md

 # flutter_widget_app

-A new Flutter application implementing a simple mobile calendar app.
+A new Flutter application implementing a simple mobile calendar app for basic events.

 ## Getting Started